Strategic Financial Management

 However, to satisfy this level of demand, production of 28,572 units will be required because:

 .
-12% of the items delivered to customers (3,429 units) will be rejected as faulty and will require free replacement.
+12% of the items delivered to customers (3,429 units) will be rejected as faulty and require free replacement.
 The cost of delivering the replacement item is £5.50 per unit;

-In addition, before production commences, 10% of the components that the company purchases are damaged while in storage.
+In addition, before production commences, 10% of the components the company purchases are damaged while in storage.

 Because of all the above, total quality costs for the year amount to £601,088.